Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 ## Creating a web script using cache controls

-Caching is an important aspect of web scripts and is often required to support high-load applications such as websites backed by Alfresco Content Services.
+Caching is an important aspect of web scripts and is often required to support high-load applications such as websites backed by Content Services.
 You should consider caching when developing web scripts.

 This task demonstrates cache controls by creating a sample web script that sets the last modified date.